medvedevgroup/HowDeSBT/example/README.md

 This significantly reduces the program's memory and I/O footprints, as well as runtime, while still providing a reasonably good estimate of similarity.

+The --nodename option specifies that the names that will be used for internal nodes in the tree.
+This must contain "{number}", which will be replaced by a number from 1 to the count of internal nodes.

 ```bash
 cluster_bits=50000
 ls experiment*.bf > leafnames